Skip to main content

 Key takeaways

 You have performed your first atomic swap transaction using Hathor wallet headless.
-Yet, the practice you did of two entities exchanging only two tokens is just the simplest case of atomic swap.
+Yet, the practice you did of two users exchanging only two tokens is just the simplest case of atomic swap.
 Furthermore, even for this simple case, there is room for customization — e.g., select the inputs, change address, timelock, etc.

 What's next?